tahtabirrahman/hr-presence-analytics-powerbi/README.md

 ## An HR analytics dashboard built in Power BI to track employee presence, work-from-home, and sick leave patterns across a rolling date range.
 The project focuses on accurate percentage calculations, clean day-of-week trend analysis, and a readable, filterable layout.

 **Note:** This project does not use any real employee IDs, names, or personal data.
-All data is sourced from a public Kaggle dataset.

 ## 📊 Overview